nighttimeskyy-unity/AOH3-Image-Splitter-v2.0/README.md

 <div>
     <h2 style="text-align: center;">📚How to use</h2>
-    An HTML guide file will be Coming soon <br>
-    also a PDF guide will be Coming soon as well <br>
+    A PDF guide will be coming soon
-    Internal Guide will be in the software (Coming in next Release)
 </div>